danielrosehill/Output-Hub/README.md

 ### 1: Prompt Output Library

-The core function of this module is to record and store for recall the output of GPT prompts that may have lasting value (for whatever purpose).
+The core function of this module is to record and store for recall the output of LLM prompts that may have lasting value (for whatever purpose).

 The module can be written to and read from both programatically (via direct API integration with ChatGPT, for example) or via a web UI (for example, the user copies and pastes prompts and prompt outputs or perhaps uses some RPA tools to do this more efficiently.)

 Over time, a rich and useful repository of information is developed.
 As prompt outputs are reviewed by humans, human-refined AI outputs can be stored in a separate database field (like `edited_output`).

-### 2: Custom GPT Library
+### 2: Custom Agent Library

-Just as engineered prompts are valuable assets for ongoing interactions with GPTs, customised GPTs (context and knowledge layered onto core GPT models) have potentially significant business value.
+Just as engineered prompts are valuable assets for ongoing interactions with LLMs, customised LLMs (context and knowledge layered onto core models) have potentially significant business value.

-The second module in GPT Workbench (working name) is a system for storing these configurations.
+The second module in Output Hub (working name) is a system for storing these configurations.
 Again, you could record custom GPTs created programatically or visually.

 An important data relationship is that which is captured between **GPT outputs** and **custom GPTs**.
 By mapping outputs onto the GPTs they originated from (where those are custom GPTs and not the undifferentiated GPT models) custom GPT configurations can be evaluated for efficacy and refined iteratively.